 Adam Elsheimer

-Self-portrait at the [[Uffizi Gallery]], Florence Adam Elsheimer (18 March 1578 – 11 December 1610) was a German artist working in Rome, who died at only thirty-two, but was very influential in the early 17th century in the field of Baroque paintings.
-His relatively few paintings were small-scale, nearly all painted on copper plates, of the type often known as cabinet paintings.
+Self-portrait at the [[Uffizi Gallery]], Florence Adam Elsheimer (18 March 1578 – 11 December 1610) was a German Baroque painter who worked in Rome.
+Though his career was short, his relatively few paintings were very influential in the early 17th century.
+His works were nearly all small oils on copper plates, of the type often known as cabinet paintings.
 They include a variety of light effects, and an innovative treatment of landscape.
 He was an influence on many other artists, including Rembrandt and Peter Paul Rubens.
 Provided by Wikipedia

 Showing 1 - 2 results of 2 for search 'Elsheimer, Adam, 1578-1610', query time: 0.01s Refine Results